picdex/Pic/README.md

 # Pic
-This just is a Picture bed
+This just is a PRIVATE Picture bed